danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 The cement retaining wall is in TLOUV.
 The wall is scenery.
 The description is "A cement retaining wall keeping the land separate from the bay."

 The vessel is in TLOUV.
 The vessel is scenery.
 The description is "It's perhaps a trireme, and it's clearly under construction."
+Understand "launch [something]" as pushing.
+Instead of pushing the vessel, say "You'd need to be on the vessel."

 The bay is in TLOUV.
 The bay is scenery.
 The description is "You stand at the edge of the bay.
 It could be any kind of inlet, possibly a fjord, but it's too calm to be the sea itself, and you can't see land on the other side.
 Let's call it a bay.
 A cement retaining wall allows you to stand right at the edge of it."
 Understand "the water" or "sea" or "the sea" or "water" or "ocean" or "inlet" or "fjord" as the bay.